-On 17 February 2020 the Treasury Laws Amendment (Combating Illegal Phoenixing) Bill 2019 received royal ascent.
+On 22 June 2020 the Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 received Royal Assent.

 Estate Litigation concerns suits against the Estate of a deceased person, usually because they were passed over for an inheritance but also in relation to how the Estate is being managed or in relation to the validity of a Will.

 The legal work involved in preparing a sales contract, mortgage or other property related documents, is called conveyancing.
 While you can do your own conveyancing, most people engage a licensed conveyancer or solicitor to simplify the process.